nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/README.md

 ![Image Alt](https://github.com/nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/blob/4ae12d2770e15e1aeace5b2da6de979b0e8158da/Page%201%20Over%20view.png)
 Purpose of the Dashboard:

-This dashboard aims to provide a holistic view of traffic safety in NYC by aggregating data from multiple years,visualizing trends in accidents, injuries,and fatalities.It is designed to support data-driven decisions in urban planning,safety measures,and policy implementation.The dashboard also helps identify accident hotspots and trends by year,enabling targeted interventions in high-risk areas.
+This dashboard aims to provide a holistic view of traffic safety in NYC by aggregating data from multiple years,visualizing trends in accidents,injuries,and fatalities.It is designed to support data-driven decisions in urban planning,safety measures,and policy implementation.The dashboard also helps identify accident hotspots and trends by year,enabling targeted interventions in high-risk areas.

 Top 10 Streets with Highest Crash Counts (Bar Graph):

-This dashboard presents the top 10 streets in New York City with the highest number of crashes, with Belt Parkway at the top, followed by Long Island Expressway and Brooklyn Queen Expressway.This information helps identify the most dangerous streets and prioritize traffic safety improvements and law enforcement interventions in these high-risk areas.
+This dashboard presents the top 10 streets in New York City with the highest number of crashes,with Belt Parkway at the top,followed by Long Island Expressway and Brooklyn Queen Expressway.This information helps identify the most dangerous streets and prioritize traffic safety improvements and law enforcement interventions in these high-risk areas.

 ![Image Alt](https://github.com/nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/blob/32b7a2b0f66687414d2941738cec5d06d4cdeb98/Top%2010%20Streets%20with%20Highest%20Crash%20Counts%20in%20NYC.png)